CyberHappenings logo

 Cisco dev environments breached using Trivy-linked malicious GitHub Actions

-Cisco disclosed a breach of its internal development environment directly linked to the Trivy supply chain attack, where attackers leveraged a malicious GitHub Action to steal credentials and data from dozens of devices, including developer and lab workstations.
-Attackers stole multiple AWS keys, used them to conduct unauthorized activities in a subset of Cisco’s AWS accounts, and cloned over 300 GitHub repositories—including source code for AI-powered products and code belonging to corporate customers such as banks, BPOs, and US government agencies.
-Cisco isolated systems, reimaged devices, and initiated wide-scale credential rotation.
-Multiple threat actors were observed participating in the breach.
-This timeline is further supported by new reporting on the operational sophistication of the Trivy-linked attacks, including the use of malicious GitHub Actions and the breadth of exfiltrated data across cloud-native environments.
+Cisco's internal development environment breach linked to the Trivy supply chain compromise continues to reveal broader impacts, with the theft of over 300 repositories including proprietary AI product code and code belonging to corporate customers such as banks, BPOs, and US government agencies.
+Attackers used stolen AWS keys to conduct unauthorized activities across a subset of Cisco's AWS accounts, with multiple threat actors observed participating in the breach.
+This phase is further supported by ongoing investigations into the operational sophistication of the Trivy-linked attacks, including the use of malicious GitHub Actions and the breadth of exfiltrated data across cloud-native environments.

 Show sources